thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - Minimum and maximum players.
 - Date/time when the tournament begins.
 - Buy-in amount (or Free) and any guaranteed prize pool contribution.
-- Payouts and prize pool (current totals based on registered players; winner takes all).
+- Payouts and prize pool (guaranteed minimum and current totals based on registered players; winner takes all).
 - Total time per player.
 - Max spend (TNB) per game (fixed at 0; special moves disabled).
 - Registered player list (avatar, username, ELO).

 If the user is registered:
-- Display their current results and progress.
+- Display their wins/losses, current round, and next opponent.

 When the tournament ends:
 - Display final results for all players.
-- Show trophy graphics next to the top 3 finishers.
+- Highlight the winner with a trophy graphic.

 Visibility:
 - The page requires sign-in; unauthenticated users are prompted to sign in.
 - Signed-in users can view the tournament lobby and watch any tournament game live as spectators.
 - Spectators can see both players' remaining time; there is no spectator count or chat.
 - Before the tournament begins, signed-in non-registered users see a registration view.
+- If registration is not yet open, the registration view shows a disabled register CTA with a countdown.
 - After the tournament begins, signed-in non-registered users see the tournament lobby view.
 - If a signed-in user has an active tournament match, the lobby shows a "Return to Game" button; clicking their matchup in the bracket also opens the game.
 - When a user is actively playing a tournament game, the game page includes a "Back to Tournament Lobby" button (or similar UI) that returns them to the tournament lobby.